swiftlang/swift-evolution/proposals/NNNN-unboxing-anyindex.md

 }
 ```

-These enables the original type to be unwrapped by any code that knows what that type should be, with the former method allowing this to be done safely (by returning `nil` instead of producing an error when the cast is impossible).
+These enable the original type to be unwrapped by any code that knows what that type should be, with the former method allowing this to be done safely (by returning `nil` instead of producing an error when the cast is impossible).
 For example:

 ```
 struct MyIncompleteWrapper<Base:Collection> : Collection {